deislabs/wagi-azure-samples/readme.md

   storage account, then creates a new [Azure Cosmos DB][cosmos] collection using the blob bytes.

-- `tf` - this is a separate example that performs image computer vision inferencing using the [MobileNetV2][mobilenet] model, run using the [Sonos Tract crate][sonos-tract].
+- `tf` - this is a separate example that performs computer vision inferencing using the [MobileNetV2][mobilenet] model, run using the [Sonos Tract crate][sonos-tract].
 The module reads the image data from the request body, and first checks the configured Azure Cosmos DB collection if the image's content digest has already been classified previously.
 If so, it returns the result from the cache.
 Otherwise, it will run the TensorFlow model on the incoming image, write the result to the cache, then return it.

 ### Building and running